Alex Greenwood: Personal life

-Although she joined Everton aged eight and signed her first professional contract with the club, Greenwood was brought up supporting Merseyside rivals Liverpool and admired Jamie Carragher.
-She attended Savio Salesian College.
-Greenwood is in a relationship with Jack O'Connell, also a professional footballer for Sheffield United.
+Greenwood is in a relationship with ex-professional footballer Jack O'Connell.
 Greenwood has spoken out, on a number of occasions, about the online abuse that she and some of her colleagues receive regularly, which have included comments about her appearance, transfers and threats against her family.
 Greenwood generally opts to keep her personal life private and tends to keep her social media posts football-related.